mrcavalcanti/mosaicoo/docs/sources/developers/http_api/data_source.md

 ## Data source proxy calls by id

-> **Warning:** This API is deprecated since Grafana v9.0.0 and will be removed in a future release.
+> **Warning:** This API is deprecated since Mosaicoo v9.0.0 and will be removed in a future release.
 Refer to the [new data source API for proxying requests](#data-source-proxy-calls).

 `GET /api/datasources/proxy/:datasourceId/*`